yonkahlon/Zenject/README.md

         }
     }

-Note that when using the `ZenjectAutoBinding` MonoBehaviour you always need to add `Container.Install<AutoBindInstaller>()` to one of the installers in your scene.
+Note that when using the `ZenjectBinding` MonoBehaviour you always need to add `Container.Install<AutoBindInstaller>()` to one of the installers in your scene.

-When using `ZenjectAutoBinding` this way, by default it will bind `Foo` using the `ToInstance` method, so it is equivalent to the first example where we did this:
+When using `ZenjectBinding` this way, by default it will bind `Foo` using the `ToInstance` method, so it is equivalent to the first example where we did this:

     Container.BindInstance(_foo);

-Also note that if we duplicate this game object to have multiple game objects with `Foo` on them (and its `ZenjectAutoBinding`), they will all be bound to the Container this way.
+Also note that if we duplicate this game object to have multiple game objects with `Foo` on them (and its `ZenjectBinding`), they will all be bound to the Container this way.
 So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions.

-Also note that the `ZenjectAutoBinding` component contains a `Bind Type` property in its inspector.
+Also note that the `ZenjectBinding` component contains a `Bind Type` property in its inspector.
 By default this simply binds the instance as shown above but it can also be set to the following:

 1 - `ToInterfaces`

 This bind type is equivalent to the following:

-    Container.BindAllInterfacesToInstance(_foo);
+    Container.BindAllInterfaces(_foo.GetType()).ToInstance(_foo);

 Note however, in this case, that `GameRunner` must ask for type `IFoo` in its constructor.
-If we left `GameRunner` asking for type `Foo` then Zenject would throw exceptions, since the `BindAllInterfacesToInstance` method only binds the interfaces, not the concrete type.
+If we left `GameRunner` asking for type `Foo` then Zenject would throw exceptions, since the `BindAllInterfaces` method only binds the interfaces, not the concrete type.
 If you want the concrete type as well then you can use:

-2 - `ToInstanceAndInterfaces`
+2 - `ToInstanceAndSelf`

 This bind type is equivalent to the following:

-    Container.BindAllInterfacesToInstance(_foo);
-    Container.BindInstance(_foo);
+    Container.BindAllInterfacesAndSelf(_foo.GetType()).ToInstance(_foo);

 ## <a id="auto-mocking-using-moq"></a>Auto-Mocking using Moq